e2thex/coachingGreatBooksCourse/README.md

 * Discuss how we will practice in the next week (15 mins).

-   Discuss how and when we expect to practice our new habit over the week before the next meeting.
+   Discuss how and when we expect to practice our new habits over the week before the next workshop.

 ### Facilitator Notes
 * How did it go?